tristone-cz/hass/README.md

  - TI C1352R-2 (USB dev board for Zigbee network)
  - various Xiaomi Aqara detectors (smoke sensors, flood sensors, door contacts, thermometers)
  - Saswell Zigbee TRVs
- - Zigbee sockets to extend coverage and meassure power (Hue, Immax)
+ - Zigbee sockets to extend coverage and meassure power (Hue, Tuya)
  - Broadlink RM3 Mini (WiFi capable remote infra controller)
  - Samsung WindFree air-conditioner
+ - Shelly relays

 Current status covered by this repo is  that all the goals are working.
 Once any alert is triggered by smoke or flood sensor alerts are sent via Pushover.